ListowelAdolwin/real-estate/README.md

 ## Technologies Used

-Real Estate Marketplace was built with these cutting-edge technologies to deliver an efficient user experience:
+The platform was built with these technologies to deliver an efficient user experience:

 - **Frontend**: ReactJS, Redux, Tailwindcss

-- **Backend**: Nodejs, Express.js, MongoDB
+- **Backend**: Nodejs, Express.js, MongoDB, JWT

 ## Getting Started